flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2016/this-is-what-museums-look-like.md

 location: [Belleville]
 result: [list, illustration]
 tech: [Index cards, Uniball micro]
-description: This project is inpired by <a href="https://pippinbarr.com">Pippin Barr ➟</a> and his series <a href="https://pippinbarr.com/2015/05/20/this-is-what-museums-look-like/">This is what museums look like ➟</a>.
+description: This project is inpired by <a href="https://pippinbarr.com" target="_blank" rel="noopener noreferrer">Pippin Barr ➟</a> and his series <a href="https://web.archive.org/web/20190804192943/https://www.pippinbarr.com/2015/12/28/this-is-what-museums-look-like/" target="_blank" rel="noopener noreferrer">this is what museums look like ➟</a>.
 ---

 <style>